katatk/real-estate/README.md

 [Database Schema](https://docs.google.com/spreadsheets/d/1skd8sPF0WfSo3pmhIPfwBniHJORSzYSg9VBqM903kiY/edit?usp=sharing "Google Sheets")
 The schema shows the structure of the database before initial data is added.
 See db.sql for initial data.

+## File Structure
+The .php files in the root directory are page files, the files in the 'inc' folder are included in other files in the project (eg. database config, header, footer).
+Files in the 'process' folder are used for processing things such as logging in, logging out, adding properties to the database, removing a property from wishlist, etc.

 ## Testing
 ### Different Browsers
 On our local machines we were able to test the following browsers at a variety of screen sizes: